Regular points of extremal subsets in Alexandrov spaces: Introduction

 The other result is about the relation between an extremal subset and its neighborhood in the ambient Alexandrov space.
 It is known that the boundary of an Alexandrov space has a collar neighborhood (\cite[5.10]{Y2}).
-The following result is similar to Yamaguchi's theorem \cite[0.2]{Y1} (see also \cite{F2}) stating that if a sequence of Alexandrov spaces collapses to a space with only weak singularities, then they have almost Lipschitz submersions onto the limit space.
+The following result is analogous to Yamaguchi's theorem \cite[0.2]{Y1} (see also \cite{F2}) stating that if a sequence of Alexandrov spaces collapses to a space with only weak singularities, then the collapsing spaces admit almost Lipschitz submersions onto the limit space.

 \begin{thm} Let $E$ be an $m$-dimensional compact primitive extremal subset of an Alexandrov space $M$.
-Suppose that every point in $E$ is regular (or more generally, $(m,\delta)$-strained for sufficiently small $\delta$ depending on $M$).
-Then, for sufficiently small $\varepsilon>0$, the $\varepsilon$-neighborhood $U_\varepsilon(E)$ of $E$ is a fiber bundle over $E$ with conical fiber.
-In particular, $E$ is a deformation retract of $U_\varepsilon(E)$. \end{thm}
+Suppose that every point in $E$ is regular (or more generally, $(m,\delta)$-strained, where $\delta$ depends on $M$).
+Then, for sufficiently small $\varepsilon>0$, the $\varepsilon$-neighborhood $U_\varepsilon(E)$ of $E$ is a fiber bundle over $E$ with conical fiber. \end{thm}

+In particular, $E$ is a deformation retract of $U_\varepsilon(E)$.
+This is actually the case for any compact extremal subset.
+The proof is given in an appendix since it is not related with the regular point theory.

+\begin{thm} Let $E$ be a compact extremal subset of an Alexandrov space $M$.
+Then, for any sufficiently small $\varepsilon>0$, $U_\varepsilon(E)$ admits a Lipschitz deformation retraction onto $E$. \end{thm}